duyduc1110/near_duplicate_detector/README.md

    }
    ```
    Document is accepted as unique since similarity scores are below thresholds (0.7 for TF-IDF, 0.8 for embeddings).

-### First Run Initialization
-The service will automatically:
-- Load documents from `data/all_docs/` (ensure you've downloaded the Kaggle dataset)
-- Create TF-IDF vectors (~2 minutes)
-- Generate document clusters for optimization
-- Create semantic embeddings (~5 minutes)
-- Cache all models for fast subsequent startups

 ## API Endpoints